New Crew Member: Elayne Juten

 Read on to learn more about this self-proclaimed Hufflepuff, including her ideal Sunday afternoon and why her favorite hobby terrifies her.

 “Being in (Madison) Women in Tech definitely introduced me to Ten Forward, and then I wanted to do an internship and had reached out to you, asking about that, but the timing didn’t work out.

 I wasn’t thrilled with [the job I ended up taking], though, so I started looking elsewhere.
 I wanted to work at a smaller company, and diversity is always important to me.”

 What are you looking forward to learning or doing in your apprenticeship?

 “I’m really looking forward to making a lot of mistakes!” she said with a laugh.
 “And making mistakes isn’t something that’s easy for me to admit … because I want to be independent, and looked at as competent.
 And so I feel more comfortable as an apprentice right now making those mistakes.
 It’s getting me used to being like, ‘I don’t know this at all,’ and asking for help, and then learning from those missteps.”

-Your internship is sponsored by Mobile Doorman, a longtime Ten Forward client, and so you’re focusing on that project.
+Your apprenticeship is sponsored by Mobile Doorman, a longtime Ten Forward client, and so you’re focusing on that project.
 Have you worked for a startup before?